agnusmaximus/Word2Bits/README.md

   takes only `bitlevel` bits to represent; this drastically reduces the amount of storage that word vectors take.

-# Pretrained Quantized Word Vectors
+# Download Pretrained Quantized Word Vectors
   TODO

 # What do Quantized Word Vectors look like?